-How does Barcelona train their young players to become top level soccer players?
+Barcelona youth training sessions: How does Barcelona train their young players to become top level soccer players?
 A couple things that Barcelona do that’s unique with their youth soccer teams is they don’t worry about winning game or focus on fitness.
 Instead, that focus on playing good soccer, keeping possession of the ball, making the right pass, and playing as a team.

+Barcelona youth training is all about first touch and getting comfortable on the soccer ball.
 I think focusing on getting comfortable on the soccer ball while under pressure and learning how to work as a team and help one another are two of the most important things that youth players at Barcelona learn how to do.
 Moving to support teammates and make runs is a crucial aspect of playing good soccer – so it’s key to understand this at a young age.

 So you want to know what soccer drills and practice routines Barcelona coaches are running their young players through at La Masia?

-Well, here’s a video showing what a Barceona youth training session is like.
+Well, here’s a video showing what a Barcelona youth training session is like.
 To me, it seems like a big focus for the Barcelona coaches is on quick feet.
 Where these young soccer players, who look maybe 8-10 year old, are moving at the same pace as some of their senior players.
 Yes, it’s amazing how quick and coordinated some of these young kids are.
 I’m sure the next Lionel Messi, Andres Iniesta, or Xavi is in this group.
 You never know.
 Take a look at the Barcelona youth training videos below.

 This first video is training without the soccer ball, almost like a warm up drill.
 The idea here is to get the legs moving at a quick pace and then focus on work with the ball.
 In youth soccer, developing agility and coordination at a young age helps the players with skills on the ball as they get older.